thisdotrob/rhombeus/README.md

 Install the dependencies with `bundle install`.

-Compile the Elm source with `elm make src/Main.elm --output=public/main.js && elm make src/Tags.elm --output=public/update_tags.js`.
+Compile the Elm source with `make Main.elm Tags.elm`.

 Start the server with `ruby server.rb`.